Yemeni rebels say Saudi-led airstrike on prison killed 70

 The war reached into the United Arab Emirates, a Saudi ally, on Monday, when the Houthis claimed a drone and missile attack on Abu Dhabi, killing three people and wounding six.
 Although the UAE has largely withdrawn its forces from the conflict, it remains heavily involved in the war and supports local militias on the ground in Yemen.

-On Thursday, the U.N.
-Secretary General Antonio Guterres said he was alarmed at the ongoing airstrikes in Sanaa, Hodeida and other locations in Yemen, as well as separate shelling attacks.
-The body’s special envoy to Yemen, Hans Grundberg, ended a visit to Riyadh on Thursday that was meant to discuss the spike in hostilities with Saudi and exiled Yemeni government officials.
+U.N.
+Secretary General Antonio Guterres called Houthi attacks on the UAE a “serious mistake," saying they were “unacceptable.”
+As for Friday's airstrike, he told a news conference that “any bombardments that target civilians ... (are) of course also unacceptable.”

-“All parties must urgently renew peace efforts & do more to ensure protection of civilians & humanitarian access,” the U.S. State Department tweeted Thursday.
+“What we need is to stop this vicious circle in which things get escalating one after the other,” Guterres said.
+“What we need is to have, as we have been proposing from long ago, a cease-fire together with the opening of harbor and airports, and then the beginning of a serious dialogue among the parties.”

 The U.N.
-Security Council on Friday “condemned in the strongest terms the heinous terrorist attacks” in the UAE on Monday as well as in other sites in Saudi Arabia claimed by the Houthis, and underlined the need to hold perpetrators “accountable and bring them to justice.”
+Security Council on Friday condemned the “heinous terrorist attacks” in the UAE as well as in other sites in Saudi Arabia claimed by the Houthis, and underlined the need to hold perpetrators “accountable and bring them to justice.”

-Lana Nusseibeh, UAE's ambassador to the U.N., lauded the council for speaking “with one voice" and said the Houthi “terrorist attack is a clear threat to the entire international community.”
+According to a U.S. statement, Secretary of State Antony J. Blinken spoke with Saudi Foreign Minister Prince Faisal bin Farhan and condemned Monday's Houthi attacks on the kingdom and the UAE.

-Asked about Friday’s deadly coalition airstrike on the Saada prison, she referred to the coalition but also added that the alliance does everything to “abide by international law and proportionate response in all its military operations.”
+Blinken reiterated U.S. commitment to help Gulf Arab partners improve defense capabilities against threats from Yemen and elsewhere in the region and “underscored the importance of mitigating civilian harm."

 Gambrell reported from Dubai, United Arab Emirates.
 Associated Press writer Edith M. Lederer at the United Nations contributed to this report.